-As 10 am arrives, the Pastor will open the service with Prayer.
+As 10 am arrives, the worship team will begin to play and the Pastor will open the service with Prayer.

 Someone will share some announcements and receive an offering.
 As our guest you have no obligation to give, and you should feel no guilt or obligation when someone hands you our offering basket to pass down the aisle.
-Sometimes we will also take a few moments to greet one another informally.
+Sometimes we will also take a few moments to greet one another informally or take communion together.

 The worship leader will follow with a time of musical praise, singing songs of commitment and love for God.
 You are free to participate in whatever manner and to whatever level you feel comfortable.
 You may choose to sit or stand, and you are encouraged to join in the singing as much as you’d like.
 Don’t know the words?
 The song lyrics are all projected on the front wall for your convenience.
 No one has any expectations for you to do what others do.
 In fact, you will discover that many in the room have their own unique expressions of worship.